autocontracts/permissioned-blocks/whitepaper.md

 <b>Protocol Layers</b> - The integration of blockchain protocol such as Ethereum and a file sharing protocol such as IPFS.
 </p>

-For example, an author an e-book who normally sells their work using a centralised online publisher could instead use a peer-to-peer network protocol.
-They would create a smart contract that distributions their e-book in exchange for crypto-currency.
-The minimum infrastructure required would be a laptop that can connect to the network.
-The benefit for the author would be a substantial increase in revenue by removing the dependency and costs of using online publishers.
+For example, an author of an e-book, who normally sells their work using a centralised online publisher, could instead use a permissioned based file sharing protocol.
+A smart contract would be used to distribute their e-book in exchange for crypto-currency.
+The minimum infrastructure required by the author in order to publish to a global audience would simply be an ordinary laptop.
+The benefit for the author would be a substantial increase in revenue by removing the dependency and costs associated with using an online publisher.

 <p align="center">
 <b>Distribution of Digital Content using a Smart Contract</b>